Internal change management communication

 When it comes to change, people don‘t believe in a new direction because they suspend their disbelief.
 They believe because they‘re actually seeing behaviour, action, and results that lead them to conclude that the program works.

-Internal communication an important part of any change management process — http://www.torbenrick.eu/t/r/urs
+Internal change management communication an important part of any change management process — http://www.torbenrick.eu/t/r/urs